 - Roll them loose without a tube

-If you have a permanent space then you should be offering frames.
+If you have a permanent selling space then you should be offering frames.
 It’s the ultimate upsell.
 Who wouldn’t prefer a picture ready to hang the moment they got home?
-All you need is a roll of bubble wrap.
+All you need is a roll of bubble wrap and some packing tape.

 As for the rest of us, transporting frames without damaging them is a nightmare.
 I gave up many years ago.
-If the glass didn’t shatter or the plexiglass scratch, the frames would get chipped.
+If the glass didn’t shatter, the plexiglass scratched, or the frames got chipped.
 It drove me mad.

 Selling the prints alone is far more practical.